gamarcad/ETS/formal-verification/README.md

 The output files `.out` are also added to the folders.
 All output files contain true queries which corresponds to the case where there is no attacks.

+NB.
+The ProVerif version we worked with is 2.04